tibs/drafts/venv.rst

    * first pet's name: first
    * city where I was born: city
    * first school: school

+   And yes, those are stupid, and no, I don't use them anywhere else (!), which is why I'm happy putting them on github!

 The version of Windows I got as a trial version was not recent enough to prompt me to get Python when I typed ``python`` at the CMD.EXE prompt, so I